 Roll Them Up

-If you're expecting uncomfortable temperatures, it's important to think about each and every guest present.
 To ensure that everyone was comfortable at their outdoor ceremony, this couple placed a rolled-up fleece blanket on each ceremony chair.
-They opted to roll each up—but no matter how you choose to display blankets on your wedding day, we promise your guests will thank you later.
+But no matter how you choose to display blankets on your wedding day, we promise your guests will thank you later.

 Enhance Your Theme

 For a more rustic vibe, gather as many wool camp blankets as you can find and casually drape them across the backs of the chairs at the ceremony.

 Whether you choose to display blankets in baskets or rolled up on a single chair, it's important to make sure guests know each blanket is there and available for use.
 For this reason, we like the idea of wrapping each blanket in a simple ribbon, as shown here, so guests know it's present for a reason.